DiffTalk: Crafting Diffusion Models for Generalized Audio-Driven Portraits Animation: Experiments

 \subsection{Experimental Settings}

 \textbf{Dataset. }To train the audio-driven diffusion model, an audio-visual dataset HDTF~\cite{zhang2021flow} is used.
 It contains 16 hours of talking videos in 720P or 1080P from more than 300 identities.
-We randomly select 100 videos with the length of about 5 hours for training, while the remaining data serve as the test set.
-Apart from this public dataset, we also use some other videos for cross-dataset evaluation.
+We randomly select 100 videos, and finally form a video gallery with the length of 100 minutes for training, while the remaining data serve as the test set.

 \textbf{Metric.} We evaluate our proposed method through visual results coupled with quantitative indicators.
 PSNR ($\uparrow$), SSIM ($\uparrow$)~\cite{wang2004image} and LPIPS ($\downarrow$)~\cite{zhang2018unreasonable} are three metrics for assessing image quality.
 The LPIPS is a learning-based perceptual similarity measure that is more in line with human perception, we therefore recommend this metric as a more objective indicator.
 The SyncNet score (Offset$\downarrow$ / Confidence$\uparrow$)~\cite{chung2016out} checks the audio-visual synchronization quality, which is important for the audio-driven talking head generation task. (`$\downarrow$' indicates that the lower the better, while `$\uparrow$' means that the higher the better.)